 glass and tile

 Stained and leaded glass is an antique art.
 Most of the materials and techniques are the same now as they were in the earliest examples of stained glass we know of.
-On these pages you can find examples of work I have designed and created, as well as windows I repaired and restored.

 Frequently Asked Questions:

 Q: How does stained or leaded glass work?